nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Display events in schedule : `schedule`

-If non-negative integer given, find all events happening in the next given number of days.
+- If non-negative integer given, find all events happening in the next given number of days.
-If negative integer given, find all events that happened in the past given number of days.
+- If negative integer given, find all events that happened in the past given number of days.
-Lists all events happening on the given date.
+- If date time is given, find all events happening on the given date.

 Format: `schedule NUMBER_OF_DAYS` or `schedule YYYY-MM-DD`